geofftobin71/fl_webpage/src/pages/about.md

     She is married to Geoff and they have three daughters and three doggies.
 They love living in Miramar and bringing the floral joy to Wellington.
   swap: true
+- template: hero-section
+  image: "/v1596539313/fresh-flowers/fresh-flowers-by-floriade-00058.jpg"
+  text: |-
+    At Floriade, we design **flowers for any occasion** - anniversary bouquets, birthday flowers, sympathy bouquets, cake flowers, floral crowns and wedding flowers.

+    Whether it’s a bountiful bouquet, a petite posy or a bespoke installation piece, we would love to work with you to meet your floral and botanical design needs.

 ---